andrewcparnell/Rfternoon/README.md

 Then, open up Rstudio and in the Console window type:
 `install.packages(c('ggplot2', 'plotly', 'mlr', 'randomForest', 'rstan', 'shiny', 'mlbench'))`

+(If you have problems installing `rstan`, visited the [getting started guide](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started))

 If all works well, you are now ready to start the course.
 Download all the files above by clicking Clone or download > Download Zip.
 Double click on the `Rfternoon.Rproj` file and you can now start coding!

 Sessions: